Internet security

-Internet security is a branch of computer security.
-It encompasses the Internet, browser security, web site security, and network security as it applies to other applications or operating systems as a whole.
-Its objective is to establish rules and measures to use against attacks over the Internet.
-The Internet is an inherently insecure channel for information exchange, with high risk of intrusion or fraud, such as phishing, online viruses, trojans, ransomware and worms.
+Internet security is a branch of computer security focused on the Internet.
+It includes browser security, web application security, and network security as it applies to other applications or operating systems as a whole.
+Its objective is to establish rules and measures to improve Internet safety and Internet privacy, including to protect against cyberattacks and cybercrime.
+The Internet is an inherently insecure channel for information exchange, with risk of intrusion and Internet fraud, including phishing, viruses, trojans, ransomware and worms.

-Many methods are used to combat these threats, including encryption and ground-up engineering.
+Many countermeasures are used to combat Internet security threats and web threats, including encryption and ground-up engineering.

 Threats

 Malicious software

 Malicious software comes in many forms, such as viruses, Trojan horses, spyware, and worms.